icub-tech-iit/cad-libraries/.github/ISSUE_TEMPLATE/standard-request.md

 ## Description of the task

-Remember to fix the assignee and labels, and if existing the epic
+Remember to add the assignee and labels and, if exists, the Epic.